TahaTesser/SlidingToggleButton/README.md

 # SlidingToggleButton

-A minimal sliding SwiftUI toggle button.
+A minimal sliding SwiftUI toggle button with support for 2 or 3 states.

 https://github.com/user-attachments/assets/5ce70903-8e6a-40a8-a2c2-40c88b513571